 Often reluctant – or unable – to characterize with any particularity the definitive style of his music, Jeff Brown frequently describes his sound as ‘a singer-songwriter who got himself a band.’
-His shows and music run the range from delicate indie-folk to more aggressive alt-rock with forays into jazz and chamber pop, thanks largely to the intricate strings of violinist Christine Knodle.
+His shows and music run the range from delicate indie-folk to more aggressive alt-rock with forays into jazz and chamber pop.
 His songwriting trends towards the melancholic and his Facebook page cites his songwriting influences as “Girls and alcohol, mostly,” though in reality, his music is rarely that one-dimensional.
 Brown writes love songs for people who are sick of love songs.

 Chicago-based singer/songwriter Jeff Brown was born in the Chicago suburb of Elk Grove Village, IL.
 After moving to California as a child, he began a lifelong love of making music upon finding his dad’s old guitar in the attic.
 Raised on heavy metal (Brown was a veteran performer in several heavier bands throughout high school and college), versed in classical and the blues, he has since found his home in the soothing melodies and heartfelt lyrics of modern folk rock.
 Brown graduated from Loyola University in Chicago, studying English and Philosophy, and after several years returned to Academia to study law, specializing in Entertainment legal matters.